janion/EquationParser/EquationParser/README.md

 Order of operations is supported by modifying the string to match one where all brackets contain only a single operation.

+Disclaimer: This is not yet unit tested, only exploritory tested.

 ## Future work:
 - Add support for multiplication without the "*" operator explicitly used (eg. "2x" or "x(x + 2)").
 - Add support for arbitrary variables instead of limiting to x, y & t.